 Not only do we want to see thoughtful, well-reasoned answers, we also want to know who you are.
 We are looking for people who are dedicated to the development of the law and to excellent client service.

 Talk to people.
 The best way to figure out if this is the place for you is to talk to people who are already here and practising.
 We have a large number of current and former articled students who are happy to talk to you about working with the Legal Services Branch (LSB) and about the hiring process.
-To connect with one of our current students, please contact Tom Daly, Articled Student Manager.
+To connect with one of our current students, please contact Hailey Nelson, Articled Student Manager.